 Plants, Soils, and Climate

 Muhlestein, Dawn J., "Effects of High Ammonium/Nitrate Ratios on Nitrification and Growth of Wheat in Hydroponics" (2001).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6708.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .